 1. Contact information

-At the top of the page, add your contact information, date of writing and employer’s professional contact information.
-This information should include your first and last name, phone number, professional email address, and city and state location for you and the employer.
+At the top of the page, add your contact information, date of writing, and employer’s professional contact information.
+Your contact information should include your first and last name, phone number, professional email address, and city and state location for you and the employer.

 Example: